Alignak-monitoring/alignak/doc/source/15_development/pluginapi.rst

 Nagios will only read the first 4 KB of data that a plugin returns.
 This is done in order to prevent runaway plugins from dumping megs or gigs of data back to Nagios.
 This 4 KB output limit is fairly easy to change if you need.
 Simply edit the value of the MAX_PLUGIN_OUTPUT_LENGTH definition in the include/nagios.h.in file of the source code distribution and recompile Nagios.
 There's nothing else you need to change!

-Shinken behaviour is pretty the same.
-The parameter can be specified in **shinken.cfg**.
+Alignak behaviour is pretty the same.
+The parameter can be specified in **alignak.cfg**.
 The default value is 8K

 Examples